robertjd/okta.github.io/_source/_docs/api/resources/factors.md

 #### Enroll Okta Email Factor
 {:.api .api-operation}
+{% api_lifecycle ea %}

 Enrolls a user with an email factor.
-An email message with an OTP is sent to the primary or secondary (depending on which one is enrolled) email address of the user during enrollment.
+An email with an OTP is sent to the primary or secondary (depending on which one is enrolled) email address of the user during enrollment.
 The factor must be [activated](#activate-email-factor) by following the `activate` link relation to complete the enrollment process. `tokenLifetimeSeconds` can be specified as a query parameter to indicate the lifetime of the OTP.
-The default lifetime is 300 seconds.
+The default lifetime is 300 seconds. `tokenLifetimeSeconds` should be in the range 1 to 86400 inclusive.

+(a) As an out-of-band transactional factor to send an email challenge to a user.
+This can be injected into any custom step-up flow and is not part of Okta Sign-On (it does not count as MFA for logging onto Okta).
+This is currently EA.

+(b) As a proper Okta 2nd factor (just like Okta Verify, SMS, etc).
+This can be configured via the standard MultiFactor UI in the Okta Administrator dashboard.
+The email factor is then eligible to be used during Okta Sign-On as a valid 2nd factor just like any of other the factors.
+This is currently BETA.

 ##### Request Example
 {:.api .api-request .api-request-example}